Voller Brothers: The "Balfour" Stradivarius

 "Balfour & Co. by 1901 had already set themselves up as violin experts but in fact were shipping, passenger, and commission agents with little knowledge of the violin world.
 They claim to have discovered a “Stradivari of 1692, the finest in the world for sale at £1,000.”
 The violin was originally sold by William Voller to Balfour for £45 with no attempt to defraud or mislabel and thus takes its name from the company that subsequently offered it for sale.
 Balfours’ exploited this ‘find’ in a remarkable way; certificates given with enthusiasm and florid descriptions were gathered from Silvestre-Maucotel, Gustav Bernardel, Nestor Audinot, C.A.
 Chanot, F.W.
 Chanot and the wholesale firm of Beare & Sons - George Hart, J & A Beare and W.E.
 Hill & Sons were conspicuous by their absence.
 These certificates with translations surround Balfour & Co.’s general guarantee document."

 "After an unsuccessful attempt to sell it at Puttnick's (where it was bought in) it was sold privately for £2,500.
 This prompted an anonymous letter stating: "You know it is only a clever 'fake' and signed 'One who knows who made it.'
 Once the new owner of the 'Balfour' violin realized his mistake, civil court proceedings were instigated that resulted in an out-of-court settlement."

 The construction of the "Balfour" Stradivarius was an attempt of good effort but not entirely convincing: "The purfling is ebony, an obvious sign that the violin could not be a genuine Stradivari.
-Another error which they petpetrared on this and most of their instruments is the short scarfed joint in the purfling on, or just beside, the centre joint at both ends of the back.
+Another error which they perpetrated on this and most of their instruments is the short scarfed joint in the purfling on, or just beside, the centre joint at both ends of the back.
 Cremonese instruments generally have a longer overlapping mitre placed well away from the centre line.
-The typical Cremonese-style pins are present however, at each end of the back, half covered by the puifling itself.
+The typical Cremonese-style pins are present however, at each end of the back, half covered by the purfling itself.
 The only slight stylistic weaknesses in the violin in general are the same as are found in other Voller works.
-The scroll, although a beautiful piece of carving, just misses the lightness and accuracy of a Sttadivari head of this period, and the edges are perhaps a little too evenly rounded off with sandpaper The soundholes, too, are relatively weak, with very small nicks and slightly jagged knife-cut circles where Strad would have used a cylindrical cutter."
+The scroll, although a beautiful piece of carving, just misses the lightness and accuracy of a Stradivari head of this period, and the edges are perhaps a little too evenly rounded off with sandpaper.
+The soundholes, too, are relatively weak, with very small nicks and slightly jagged knife-cut circles where Strad would have used a cylindrical cutter."